 About the Cozio Defense

 The Cozio Defense is reached after 1.e4 e5, 2.Nf3 Nc6, 3.Bb5 Nge7.
-Unlike the other "Chess Openings" blog posts I have written thus far, I will not discuss the early deviations that may arise in approaching this variation, as this variation occurs very early on.
-That is, the move 3.Bb5 determines the opening (the Ruy Lopez), and the following move, 3...Nge7, determines the variation.
-I feel that nominally discussing what else white can play on move two and three after 1.e4 e5 does not benefit the discussion of the topic at hand.
+Unlike the other "Chess Openings" blog posts I have written so far, I will not discuss the early deviations that may arise in approaching this variation, as this variation occurs very early on.
+That is, the move 3.Bb5 determines the opening (the Ruy Lopez), and the following move, 3...Nge7, reaches the Cozio Defense.
+I feel that nominally discussing what else white can play on move two and three after 1.e4 e5 will not significantly benefit you.

 The Cozio Defense with 4.0-0, 4.c3 or 4.d4

 Black almost always has the opportunity to develop their pieces in other ways with moves like a6, d6 or Ng6 early in this opening, but this complicates what you must commit to memory and also strays beyond what will be the scope of this blog post.
-I also believe that the variations, which I am recommending in response to these white fourth move options, are in fact the strongest and most principled, and it's always nice to be able to find openings or variations where the "easiest" approach is also the most advantageous.
-Interestingly, I have heard that another example of this easiest-also-happens-to-be-the-best chess opening phenomenon is the Exchange Variation of the Queen's Gambit Declined, though I've also recently heard that this variation is in slight decline for the opposite reasons (But such is chess).
+I also believe that these variations, which I am recommending in response to these white fourth move options, are in fact the strongest and most principled, and it's always nice to be able to find openings or variations where the "easiest" approach is also the most advantageous.
+Interestingly, perhaps another example of this easiest-also-happens-to-be-the-best chess opening phenomenon is the Exchange Variation of the Queen's Gambit Declined, though I've also recently heard that this variation is in slight decline for the opposite reasons; such is chess.
 Furthermore, moves like a6 and d6 might actually transpose into other lines of the Ruy Lopez for black, such as the Cozio Defense Deferred (3...a6, 4.Ba4 Nge7) or the Deferred (a.k.a.
 Modern) Steinitz Defense (3...a6, 4.Ba4 d6).
 Meanwhile, I am mainly writing this with ease of implementation in mind, so feel free to explore this opening more as you become familiar with it.